IoT, Big Data Education Summit / October 17-18, 2017 at Richmond Hill Country Club, GTA

-We are organizing the IoT, Big Data Education Summit Canada in October 2017.
-The conference is the first of its kind in Canada that will focus on the role of IoT and Big Data in improving Canadian education system and how these technologies can help education institutions become safer, secure, efficient and offer improved service.
+IoT, Big Data Education Summit Canada is the first of its kind in Canada that will focus on the role of IoT and Big Data in improving Canadian education system and how these technologies can help education institutions become safer, secure, efficient and offer improved services.

 At this summit, you will meet:

 Education Leaders – Senior administrators from school boards, ministries, K12 and post-secondary institutions; provincial government education officials.

 Industry Leaders – Education industry solution providers; technology innovation fund managers.

 Technology Leaders – Businesses that are creating IoT, Big Data solutions and technologies for the educational sector